Nice-Healthcare/.github/SWIFT_STYLE_GUIDE.md

 ### Trailing Whitespace

-In general, whitespace should be removed from lines.
-But, indentation can be maintained between blocks of code within a type declaration.
-Again this follows the default settings in Xcode:
+In general, whitespace should be removed from lines; Xcode can be configured with the following options:

 * [x] Automatically trim trailing whitespace
-* [ ] Including whitespace-only lines
+* [x] Including whitespace-only lines

 ### Braces